Connecting to nature via bird ringing : Nuwejaars Wetlands : 2 to 7 November 2025

 The flames were eating up the trees

-The first was still burning along the top of the range of mountains west of Bredasdorp two days later!
+The fire was still burning along the top of the range of mountains west of Bredasdorp two days later!
 The choppers try to prevent loss of property.

 Les Underhill